How To Change date Of Birth in NADRA CNIC

 NADRA, to support such contention, relied on its Registration Policy and Standard Operating Procedures (SOPs).

-Validity-Error was clearly a typographic mistake.
+Validity-Error was a typographic mistake.
 The national database was required to be maintained by NADRA, and every citizen was required to be registered and to effectuate such registration.
 Every citizen was issued a national identity card.

 National Identity Card (CNIC) was a legal document for the identification of a citizen, and its issuance meant that the information contained therein was valid and correct.